1 Language Models: What and Why

 1.6 Summary

-Neural Nets can be used to train LMs with very good performance, especially if they can keep state about previous words seen in the context.
+• Neural Nets can be used to train LMs with great performance, especially if they can keep state about previous words seen in the context.